 While it’s nice to imagine our kids being so enthralled with all their new toys and books that they never utter the words “I’m bored” over winter break, the truth is that at some point, they’re going to want to leave the house—and likely, so will you.

 Ticketed events are great, and Toronto is spoiled with kid-friendly shows, but sometimes getting organized for a musical or sports game can be a little challenging.
 Thankfully the city is also home to plenty of drop-in style programming.

-Below we round up 10 such activities that are sure to entertain your kids this winter break.
+Below we round up 8 activities that are sure to entertain your kids this winter break.

 Holiday surprises aren’t only for humans!
-During this special event, visitors get to watch polar bears, lemurs, and giraffes get special treats and activities while learning more about how the Toronto Zoo’s Behavioural Husbandry Program engages the 5,000+ creatures that call the zoo home.
+During the Zoo’s Holiday Animal Enrichment Days, visitors get to watch polar bears, lemurs, and giraffes get special treats and activities while learning more about how the Toronto Zoo’s Behavioural Husbandry Program engages the 5,000+ creatures that call the zoo home.
 Each day is a little different so be sure to check the calendar to see which animals are focused on when.

 Location: Toronto Zoo

 Ontario’s largest indoor amusement park, Fantasy Fair, is a great spot to take younger kids for a day of age-appropriate thrills.
 Attractions include a Ferris wheel, an old-fashion carousel and bumper cars.
 There’s also a large, three-level play gym that’s perfect for burning off pent-up energy.
 Ride tickets can be purchased individually or get your kids an unlimited ride pass.